the-tcpdump-group/libpcap/doc/README.windows.md

   https://devblogs.microsoft.com/cppblog/cmake-support-in-visual-studio/

-For Visual Studio 2017, make sure "Visual C++ tools for CMake" is installed; for Visual Studio 2019, make sure "C++ CMake tools for Windows" is installed.
+For Visual Studio 2017, make sure "Visual C++ tools for CMake" is installed; for Visual Studio 2019 or later, make sure "C++ CMake tools for Windows" is installed.

 ### winflexbison ###